A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Review of deep learning techniques for PDEs

-Here $\bm{x}^n \in \Omega,\ \bm{y}^j \in \partial \Omega $ are collocation points over which the evaluations for the gradient descent take place.
-If these points are distributed according to the measures $\pi^d, \pi^b$ then \eqref{loss} is an unbiased Monte Carlo estimate of \eqref{lossl2}, and the neural network is trained to approximate the solution to $(\ref{pde},\ref{bc})$ by minimising this estimate with respect to the network parameters.
-The coefficients $\nu_1,\nu_2$ are interpreted as positive weighting parameters which can be adjusted to reflect the relative importance of the two terms in \eqref{loss}.
+Here $\bm{x}^n \in \Omega,\ \bm{y}^j \in \partial \Omega $ are collocation points.
+If these points are distributed according to the measures $\pi^d, \pi^b$ then \eqref{loss} is a Monte Carlo estimate of \eqref{lossl2}, and the network is trained to approximate the solution to $(\ref{pde},\ref{bc})$ by minimising this estimate with respect to the network parameters.
+The coefficients $\nu_1,\nu_2$ are interpreted as positive weights which can be adjusted to reflect the relative importance of the terms in \eqref{loss}.
 The minimisation algorithm depends on gradients, which are computed via back-propagation using automatic differentiation.
 Automatic differentiation is applied to compute both the descent direction of the network parameters, and to apply the differential operator $\mathcal{N}$ to the neural network at the collocation points.
-Such computations can be routinely implemented using an automatic differentiation package in software such as TensorFlow \cite{tensorflow}. \\ \\ If the collocation points are constant throughout training, we arrive at the physics-informed neural network method in \cite{pidl1}.
+These computations can be routinely implemented using automatic differentiation software such as TensorFlow \cite{tensorflow}. \\ \\ If the collocation points are constant throughout training, we arrive at the physics-informed neural network method in \cite{pidl1}.
 This method is based on a fixed mesh, which requires a sufficiently fine resolution in order to yield accurate results, since the neural network must interpolate the solution between training points.
-In higher-dimensional spaces, this becomes prohibitively expensive since the number of collocation points required to saturate $\Omega$ is $\mathcal{O}(n^d)$. \\ \\ In contrast, if the collocation points are randomly sampled from $\pi^d,\pi^b$ before each gradient descent iteration, the minimisation of \eqref{lossl2} results in the deep Galerkin method described in \cite{sir17}.
+In higher-dimensional spaces, this becomes prohibitively expensive since the number of collocation points required to saturate $\Omega$ grows exponentially with the PDE dimension $d$. \\ \\ In contrast, if the collocation points are randomly sampled from $\pi^d,\pi^b$ before each gradient descent iteration, the minimisation of \eqref{lossl2} results in the deep Galerkin method (DGM) described in \cite{sir17}.
 This mesh-free approach has proven efficient at accurately approximating high-dimensional solutions, since it allows for substantially fewer collocation points to be used at each iteration.
-Instead it relies on a mini-batch stochastic gradient descent scheme approach, by sequentially changing collocation points in order to adequately cover the domain.
-An outline of this algorithm is: \begin{enumerate} \item Initialise a neural network approximation of the solution, $\hat{u}_\theta(\bm{x}):\mathbb{R}^{d} \to \mathbb{R}$ \item Draw i.i.d. random samples $(\bm{x}^n)_{n=1:N} \sim \pi^d, (\bm{y}^j)_{j=1:J} \sim \pi^b$ \item Using these sampled points, update neural network parameters by taking one gradient descent step to reduce loss function \eqref{loss} \item Repeat 2-3 until the loss function \eqref{loss} is sufficiently small \end{enumerate} \ \\ An early approach to inverse problems using deep learning was proposed in \cite{pidl2}.
-Here the author suggests assimilating data by augmenting the loss function \eqref{loss} with an additional term conceived to reduce the distance of the learned solution to the data.
-In this case the augmented loss function is
+By re-sampling before each iteration, it relies on a mini-batch stochastic gradient descent approach in order to adequately cover the domain.
+In \cite{sir17} this approach was used to solve a PDE with dimension $d=200$.
+An outline of this algorithm is: \\ \\